tameroski/tameroski.github.io/_posts/2016-01-11-Wordpress-Order-Query-Multiple-Meta.md

 $query-> set('meta_key', 'page_count');
 {% endhighlight %}

-Now let's add another meta field to 'Books' : i want to store the word count this time.
+Now let's add another meta field to 'Books' : we want to store the word count this time.
 How can we order our books by page count, word count, then title ?
 Unfortunately, i figured out the 'meta_key' and 'meta_value_num' parameters are not allowing array values, and you guess that it's not accepting comma separated values either.

 I finally came across that [Wordpress Trac entry](https://core.trac.wordpress.org/ticket/31045), just to discover that Wordpress was patched in 4.2 with what will help us here.
 Finally, you just have to use meta_queries, and give them a key name.
 Then use these key names in an 'orderby' parameter.
 Voilà !